Jump In’

 The first solution to these problems was to allow the rabbits to jump over more that one obstacle.
 If a rabbit can choose if it jumps over 1 or 2 other rabbits, suddenly all squares on the game board become potential destinations.

 The second solution was to make some squares on the game board different: they have a deep brown hole.
 These rabbit holes are the end positions of the rabbits.
-Therefor it’s always clear which rabbits are in a right end position and which are not.
+Therefore it’s always clear which rabbits are in a right end position and which are not.
 The nice thing about rabbits is that their ears stick out when they are sitting inside a deep hole, so that it’s still easy to pull them out if necessary.
 For that reason, a dinosaur game would not be an option this time.
 First of all because dinosaurs don’t jump over each other, and secondly because they don’t have long ears ;-)

 I also added “obstacles” that can’t be moved when you are looking for the solution.
 Trees were a little too high to jump over and flowers a little bit too low, so we ended up with using mushrooms (a suggestion from my colleague Peter).
 This also looked great, because the red and white of the mushrooms complement nicely the green color of the game board.
 The mush rooms alter the game board in three different ways: